9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ```
 ::::

-Let\'s take a look at the code for this example.
-We didn\'t use many
+Let's take a look at the code for this example.
+We didn't use many
 shortcuts here, so remember that this will get shorter and simpler!

-We\'ve built it from the top down, so our first function is `csvFile`.
+We've built it from the top down, so our first function is `csvFile`.
 The type of this function is `GenParser Char st [[String]]`.
 This means
 that the type of the input is a sequence of characters, which is exactly
 what a Haskell string is, since `String` is the same as `[Char]`.
 It